-To improve parallel processing of various operations involving full-table scans (for example, WHERE-clause evaluations without indexes or SQL GROUP-BY evaluations) the SPD Server allows you to force creation of data component partitions at fixed-size intervals.
+To improve parallel processing of various operations involving full-table scans (for example, WHERE clause evaluations without indexes or SQL GROUP BY evaluations) the SPD Server allows you to force creation of data component partitions at fixed-size intervals.
 To specify the size interval, use the PARTSIZE= table option.
 By default, the SPD Server sets PARTSIZE= to 16 megabytes.
-See the documentation chapter on "SPD Server Table Options " on page 26 for details.
+See "SPD Server Table Options" on page 28 for details.